jardelgoncalves/c-programming-practice/basic_level/001_sum_of_two_integers/README.md

       // TODO: The following include is unnecessary and can be removed
       #include <stdlib.h> // This line can be removed as 'abort' is not used anymore

+      /*
+       * Implement a function that takes two integers as arguments and calculates their sum.
+       */
-      // Example of a function that simulates a non-implemented function int sum_of_two_integers(int a, int b)
+      int sum_of_two_integers(int a, int b)
       {
         // TODO: Remove this line and implement the addition function correctly fprintf(stderr, "ERROR: Function 'sum_of_two_integers' is not implemented yet!\n");
         abort(); // Immediately terminates the program
       }
     ```
   - After removing the comments and the unnecessary lines, the file should look like this: